We are on vacation until Monday July 23rd. Sorry for the inconvenience.

 was field-tested for years.

 Controleo3 is fully compatible with the Arduino programming environment, and runs Arduino Zero sketches.
-A library and "Reflow Wizard" software for Controleo3 will be posted to GitHub soon.
+A library and "Reflow Wizard" software for Controleo3 is available on GitHub.

 - Reflow Wizard

 Intelligent software makes it easy to get your oven up and running.
 Ensures consistent results, run after run.

 - Reflow feedback

 If you connect Controleo3 to a computer you can track the reflow progress and get data to plot a reflow